DUETCS/duetcs.github.io/_posts/2023-09-06-let-code-your-career.md

 <center> <small>For Registration <a href="https://forms.gle/fn72ktMEYkGVjjDaA">Click Here.</a></small> </center> <br>

-We are glad and thankful to everyone who made this beautiful event happen.
+🎯 Limited Seats:

+We can't invite everyone this time, but don't worry!
+We're planning more sessions to make sure everyone gets a chance.

 <br>
 Written By: